 About the site

-- Directly adjacent to the Pimisi LRT station on the O-Train Confederation Line, with air rights to build over the station
+- Directly next to the Pimisi LRT station on the O-Train Confederation Line

-- Close to the Ottawa River waterfront and scenic pathways, surrounded by unique features
+- Close to the Ottawa River waterfront and scenic pathways